 Steps to Submit an Information Blocking Claim

-If you have proof your healthcare provider is blocking you from accessing your electronic health information, here’s how to submit your information blocking claim online.
+If you have proof your healthcare provider is blocking you from accessing your electronic health information, there are two options to submit a complaint: ONC Portal (online submission steps below) or OIG Hotline.

 Step #1: Visit the ONC Portal to Submit Your Claim